belm/beanstalkd-cli/README-EN.md

 After installation:

-- The installed binary files are located in the `$(go env GOPATH)/bin` directory, please make sure that this directory has been added to the `PATH`.
+- All binaries are placed in `$(go env GOPATH)/bin`; ensure this directory is in your `PATH`
 - The CLI binary is named `beanstalkd-cli`
-- The web service binary defaults to `beanstalkd-web` ;(Note: copy index.html and app.js to
+- The web service binary defaults to `beanstalkd-web`; static assets are embedded, so no manual copying is required
-- web directory)

 #### Build from source

 ```bash